Edoar-do/HuBERT-ECG/README.md

 ## Reproducibility
 In the `reproducibility` folder you can find all train, validation, and test splits we used in our work as .csv files.
 You simply have to follow the instructions in the `reproducibility/README.md` to reproduce our results.
-As an example, you can easily fine-tune and evaluate an instance of HuBERT-ECG on PTB-XL All dataset, as shown in .sh scripts `finetune.sh` and `test.sh`.
+In the `finetune.sh`, there is ready-to-launch code for reproduce fine-tuning of pre-trained models while in the `test.sh` scfipt there's the code for evaluation of fine-tuned models.
+Similarly, `train_from_scratch` allows you to replicate every training from scratch, that is, train in a fully supervised manner the same models with random initialization. `inference_from_training_from_scratch.sh` contains the code to run evaluation of these trained-from-scratch models.
-Thw forward pass on a single instance takes less than 1 second on an A100 GPU node, which is also the machine we ran our experiments and evaluations on.
+The forward pass on a single instance takes less than 1 second on an A100 GPU node, which is also the machine we ran our experiments and evaluations on.
+Experiments on `Google Colab` show that even the LARGE model size can easily fit into a T4 GPU.
 The splits were used in cross-validation experiments/evaluations to also mitigate the performance difference that can be be observed when using different hardware and machiens.

 ## 📚 Citation